staspk/os-setup/README.md

 ### Windows 11 Instructions

 - Uncomment desired functionality in: .\main.ps1.
-	- Registry functions have a default param.
-Comments on alternate values/behaviors found in: .\modules\Registry.psm1
 	- Change List of bloat/software to uninstall/install in: .\modules\Winget.psm1
+	- In Registry functions with enum params, call like so: `FileExplorerDefaultOpenTo ([FileExplorerLaunchTo]::Downloads)`.
+	  For alternate values/behaviors, see: .\modules\Registry.psm1
 - Run Powershell as Admin.
-Run ./main.ps1.
-Note: Powershell 5.1 required, the current default pre-installed version on all Win11 machines.
+CD into Windows11 folder and run: './main.ps1'.
+Note: Powershell 5.1 required, the current default pre-installed version on all Windows machines.
+- Restart computer.
 - VSCode:
 	- Download ‘One Monokai Theme' extension
 	- Ctrl+Shift+P -> “Preferences: Open User Settings (JSON)”